Understanding and Improving Hyperbolic Deep Reinforcement Learning: Experiments

 \subsection{Atari DDQN}

 We evaluate our algorithm using the value-based off-policy algorithm DDQN~\citep{DDQN} (Appendix~\ref{app:DDQN}).
 We focus on the Atari-5 subset of games~\citep{Atari5}, which consists of \textsc{NameThisGame}, \textsc{Phoenix}, \textsc{BattleZone}, \textsc{Double Dunk}, and \textsc{Q*bert}.
 This subset has been shown to be the most predictive of overall performance across all Atari environments~\citep{Atari,Gymnasium}.
 We train each agent for 10M steps and five random seeds.
-Figure~\ref{fig:atari_learning_curves} shows the final episode rewards achieved by each method. \ourmethod{} substantially outperforms the baselines across all five games in all metrics.
+Figure~\ref{fig:atari_aggregate_results} shows the final episode rewards achieved by each method. \textbf{\ourmethod{} substantially outperforms the baselines across all five games in all metrics}.
 Appendix~\ref{app:atari_learning_curves} provides the full learning curves for each individual game.
 We find that performance varies across games: our method achieves its strongest gains on \textsc{NameThisGame} and \textsc{Q*bert}.
 On \textsc{Phoenix}, \ourmethod{} exhibits strong initial performance but subsequently plateaus, mirroring the behavior of the baseline agents.
 This plateauing is consistent with plasticity loss being a confounding factor on this particular game~\citep{SurveyPlasticityLoss}.
-To further assess the generality of our modifications, we conduct an ablation study on \textsc{NameThisGame} using Polyak updates for the target network instead of the standard hard replacement updates.
-We perform this ablation on \textsc{NameThisGame}, as it is the single most representative game in the Atari benchmark according to~\citet{Atari5}.
-As shown in Figure~\ref{app:polyak_results}, Polyak updates introduce only minor differences in performance, suggesting that our method is robust to this design choice.
+We ablate the choice of Polyak vs. hard target updates on \textsc{NameThisGame}, the most representative Atari-5 game~\citep{Atari5}.
+Figure~\ref{fig:atari_1_polyak} (Appendix) shows only minor performance differences, suggesting robustness to this design choice.